Machine Learning-Guided Discovery of Kagome Superconductors YRu3B2 and LuRu3B2: Theory

 We construct a tight-binding model from DFT by generating Wannier functions for the two kagome compounds.
 Using this model, we perform self-consistent mean-field superconductivity calculations following the approach described in Ref.~\cite{DengLaRuSi2025}, with an on-site attractive interaction applied uniformly to each orbital.
 This calculation yields superconducting order parameters for all 32 orbitals, revealing the relative contribution of different atoms and orbitals to superconductivity.
 The interaction strength is chosen to produce superconducting gaps consistent with the experimental $T_c$.
 We verified that the qualitative trends described below remain robust across a range of interaction values.

 In both YRu$_3$B$_2$ and LuRu$_3$B$_2$, we find that the three $d_{xz}$ orbitals of Ru have the same and the largest order parameter.
 Of the other contributions, the Ru $d_{x^2-y^2}$, $d_{yz}$, and $d_{xy}$ orbitals (three each) are within the same order of magnitude as the Ru $d_{xz}$ one.
 The contributions from the remaining Ru orbitals ($s$ and $d_{z^2})$, and all Lu and B orbitals, are one or more orders of magnitude smaller.
 Superconductivity is thus primarily caused by pairing related to the orbitals of the Ru atoms that form the kagome structure.
 Here, it is interesting to note that DFT analysis of superconductivity for LaRu$_3$Si$_2$ found the Ru $d_{x^2-y^2}$ orbital to also dominate the superconducting order parameter~\cite{DengLaRuSi2025}.
 However, the orbital content of the pairing gap differs because of the dominant density of states from $d_{x^2-y^2}$ close to Fermi level in LaRu$_3$Si$_2$, while in YRu$_3$B$_2$ and LuRu$_3$B$_2$ the $d_{xz}$ and $d_{x^2-y^2}$ contribute similarly to the density of states, as shown in \cref{fig:band-dos-all}.
 Our mean-field description reflects mainly the density of states, as the interaction is assumed uniform for all orbitals; for a more refined calculation, the orbital-dependence of interactions as well as possible nearest-neighbor interactions would be needed.
+The DFT calculations in Section~\ref{PhononsEPC} show that the gaps are different for different orbitals and the one of $d_{x^2-y^2}$ orbital is the largest, i.e., the density of states alone does not determine pairing.